exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ### Plug-in Scripts

 Plug-ins contain one or more scripts.
 The only mandatory one is called `plugin-functions`.
-For other functions naming conventions (e.g. `start` and `stop`) are established but not enforced.
+For other functions, naming conventions (e.g. `start` and `stop`) are established but not enforced.

 Call the method `functions()` to execute the `plugin-functions` script.